One Day (novel): Plot

 Emma tries to overcome her problems and begins to write, while Dexter is unemployed and overwhelmed by his role as a father after his divorce from Sylvie, who was having an affair.
-Emma leaves to go to Paris in the hope of writing a sequel to her first successful children's novel.
-When Dexter visits her in Paris, he learns that she has met someone and likes him, and for the first time admits his feelings to her.
-After talking about their relationship, Emma chooses Dexter.
+Emma goes to Paris in the hope of writing a sequel to her first successful children's novel.
+Visiting Emma in Paris, Dexter learns that she has met someone else, and for the first time admits his feelings to her.
+Emma chooses Dexter.

-Emma and Dexter form a relationship, are happy together, and get married, but Emma wants a child.
-The couple finds themselves frustrated by their failing attempts to have a child.
-Dexter, however, is able to open a deli-café and finds himself on his way back to being successful.
+Emma and Dexter marry.
+Emma wants a child, and they are frustrated by their failed attempts to conceive.
+Dexter opens a deli-café and achieves success with it.

-On the anniversary of the day they met after graduation and the day they got together, Emma and Dexter have an appointment to see a house.
-While travelling there, Emma has a bike accident and dies.
-After her death, Dexter finds himself in despair.
-He starts to drink again and provokes people in bars to get beaten.
+Emma and Dexter have an appointment to see a house.
+On the way there, Emma is killed in a bicycle accident.
+In despair, Dexter starts to drink again and provokes people in bars to get beaten.

 He is comforted by his ex-wife Sylvie, his father, and his daughter.
-Three years after Emma's death Dexter travels with his daughter to Edinburgh, where he and Emma met, and they climb the same hill together that he and Emma climbed 19 years earlier.
+Three years after Emma's death, Dexter travels with his daughter to Edinburgh, where he and Emma met, and they climb Arthur's Seat together, as he and Emma climbed it 19 years earlier.

-The book ends with a vivid and lingering memory of what happened after that day together 20 years before: their goodbye kiss after the evening, promise to stay in touch, and goodbye.
+The book ends with a vivid and lingering memory of what happened 20 years before: their goodbye kiss after the evening, promise to stay in touch, and goodbye.